 Just 1 in 3 Canadians trust social media algorithms

-A new study by Léger has examined Canadians’ overall trust in a variety of Artificial Intelligence (AI) tools.
-The study found that just 1 in 3 Canadians (34%) trust the algorithms that decide what content to show users on social media platforms like Facebook, Instagram, Twitter, etc.
+A study by Léger has examined Canadians’ overall trust in a variety of Artificial Intelligence (AI) tools.
+The study found that just 1 in 3 Canadians (34%) trust the algorithms that decide what content to show users on social media platforms like Facebook, Instagram, Twitter (now known as X), etc. Quebecers (29%) are those least likely to trust social media algorithms, while Albertans are the most likely (38%).

 Canadians are most likely to place their trust in AI tools used for completing tasks at home, such as adjusting the thermostat, playing music or vacuuming (63%).